top of page

 Balance world-building with storytelling.

 While world-building is important, the story should always take center stage.
-Avoid overwhelming readers with excessive exposition or information dumps.

-Introduce the details of your world gradually and organically as they become relevant to the narrative.
-The world should serve the story, not overshadow it.
+Introduce the details of your world gradually as they become relevant to the narrative.

-Develop compelling and multi-dimensional characters.
+Develop compelling characters.

-In speculative fiction, strong character development is vital.
 Your characters should be relatable, well-rounded, and have unique voices as in all fiction, but the added elements of powers, the technology surrounding them, or alternative governmental control, separate them from our reality.

-Speculative fiction provides a platform for exposing social issues in imaginative and thought-provoking ways.
-Consider how your speculative elements can serve as metaphors or allegories for real-world topics.
+Your speculative elements can serve as metaphors or allegories for real-world topics.

-Thoughtful examination and evaluation can bring a new viewpoint or reveal issues readers haven’t thought of or experienced before.
-Tackling societal problems can elevate your story and add layers of meaning.
+Bring a new viewpoint or reveal issues readers haven’t thought of or experienced before.

 Do your research.

-In speculative fiction, research plays a crucial role.
 Looking at history and how society handled problems will help your story be believable.
 Research how we succeeded or failed and how similar situations could appear in the future and how we could do better.

 Your thoughts and your opinions on old and new outcomes are distinctive and will make your story unique.